 We are definitely living in a time of information overload.
 It is challenging to stay on top of all that is happening, while keeping up with our own obligations and activities.
-Furthermore, sustainability news tends to be on the negative side, creating doomsday scenarios and scary prophecies that can trigger anxiety, make us feel bad, sad, or worried.
+Furthermore, sustainability news tends to be on the negative side, creating doomsday scenarios and scary prophecies that can trigger anxiety, and not precisely inspiring us to act.
+We may tend to avoid the news because they make us feel bad, sad, or concerned.

 Yet we tend to underestimate our own power and influence in shaping a better world.
 As a matter of fact, if the challenges we are currently experiencing are a product of past problematic behaviors, then we are also positively shaping the future of the planet with our current mindful decisions and restorative actions.
-That opens an interesting path.
-You understand the scope of the sustainability challenges, from the environmental and social perspective; you notice linkages, relationships and connections.
+Understanding the scope of the sustainability challenges, from the environmental and social perspective, allows us to start noticing linkages, relationships and connections.